zowe/docs-site/docs/extend/extend-apiml/implement-new-saf-provider.md

 ```

 The `SafIdtProvider` interface contains the `generate` and `verify` methods.
 These methods can be overridden by your SAF IDT implementation to generate the SAF token on behalf of the specified user.
 This also verifies that the provided SAF token is valid.

-[SafRestAuthenticationService](https://github.com/zowe/api-layer/blob/master/gateway-service/src/main/java/org/zowe/apiml/gateway/security/service/saf/SafRestAuthenticationService.java) is an example of the SAF IDT provider implementation which uses REST as a method of communication.

 2. Register a bean in order to use the implemented SAF IDT provider.